• Study level

 Active packaging

-Conditioning of passive sensors
+Conditioning passive sensors

 Instrumentation amplifier

-Diode &Transistors
+Diodes &Transistors

-Static and dynamic low frequency characteristics
+Low-frequency static and dynamic characteristics

-Amplifier circuits for small low frequency signals (common emitter, common collector, common base, differential pair and current mirror).
+Amplifier circuits for small low-frequency signals (common emitter, common collector, common base, differential pair and current mirror).

 Pushpull in connection with the power amplifier function, application for µC output.